 Not only are gas leaks a safety concern, but they are also an environmental and health issue for our community.
 Methane is 86-times more potent as a greenhouse gas than carbon dioxide over the first 20 years in the atmosphere, contributing significantly to the climate crisis.

-With the support of the Town's newly established Sustainability Committee, the local citizens' group, Sustainable Weston Action Group (SWAG), approached the Board of Selectmen with a request for the Town to conduct an independent audit of its gas infrastructure in order to better understand its full condition.
+With the support of the Town's newly established Sustainability Committee, the local citizens' group, Sustainable Weston Action Group (SWAG), approached the Select Board with a request for the Town to conduct an independent audit of its gas infrastructure in order to better understand its full condition.

 - December 2017: National Grid reported 141 Grade 3 unrepaired gas leaks